The Camden archaeological site (44CE3) is located on the south side of

 house may be based in part on Augustine Herman's Map of Maryland and Virginia, which shows colonial

-houses in this area, but this interpretation should be considered provisional without further
+houses in this area, but this interpretation should be considered provisional and used with

 of these nails, given their size, were used in the construction of wooden boxes in which goods were

 Other iron objects include five knife blades, two files, a fragment of a strap hinge, five small chain links,

 unidentified fragments MacCord believes are part of a door latching system, a buckle, three "loops," and

 numerous small scraps of heavy iron.
 Two iron gun parts, probably pieces of a snaphaunce, were also recovered.

 An English copper farthing, a copper alloy buckle, two copper alloy fragments of possible furniture hardware, and a